DomResc/docker-backup-tools/README.md

 - **Easy Backup**: Automatically backup all Docker volumes or specify just the ones you need
 - **Intelligent Container Handling**: Automatically stops and restarts containers when necessary
+- **Priority Backup Ordering**: Specify containers to backup last (useful for critical infrastructure services like DNS)
 - **Efficient Compression**: Uses parallel compression (pigz) for better performance
 - **Backup Integrity Verification**: Verifies backup integrity to ensure successful restoration
 - **Retention Policy**: Automatically removes backups older than a specified number of days